eudaq/eudaq/user/caribou/README.md

 The following parameters can be passed in the configuration in order to influence the decoding behavior of this module:

 * `plane_id`: Value that will be set `eudaq::StandardPlane::ID`.
 This setting can be used to support multiple devices in the same run.
 Default is `0`.
+* `discard_during_reset`: If `0`, frames that appear during the frame reset will not be ignored.
+Default is `1`.
+* `check_valid`:
+* `frame_start`: First frame to be used in an event for a given trigger.
+Can be set to a higher value to ignore the first frame(s).
+Defaults to `0`.
+* `frame_stop`: Last frame to be used in an event for a given trigger.
+Can be set to a lower value to ignore the last frame(s).
+Defaults to `2`.
+Might need to be adjusted depending on the peary configuration.